Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Flip groupoids and flip twist groups

 There are two types \emph{(local) flip twists} at a triangulation $\RT\in\FG(\surfp)$: the \emph{2-cycle (twist)} $t_i$ corresponding flipping twice a non self-folded edge $i$ of $\RT$ (as mentioned above) and the \emph{loop (twist)} $l_s=s$ corresponding flipping once a self-folded edge $s$ of $\RT$.
 In total, there are $n$ flip twists at each $\T$. \begin{definition} Define the \emph{flip twist group} $\FT(\RT)$ to be the subgroup of $\fg(\surfp)$ generated by flip twists at $\RT$. \end{definition}

-\begin{lemma} The following (higher) braid relations hold in any local flip group $\FT(\RT)$: \begin{itemize} \item $\Co(t_i,t_j)$ between two 2-cycles if there is no arrow between $i$ and $j$ in $Q_\RT$. \item $\Br(t_i,t_j)$ between two 2-cycles if there is exactly 1 arrow between $i$ and $j$ in $Q_\RT$. \item $\Co(l_s,l_r)$ between two loops if there is no arrow between $s$ and $r$ in $Q_\RT$. \item $\Co(t_i,l_s)$ between a 2-cycle and a loop if there is no arrow between $i$ and $s$ in $Q_\RT$. \item $\on{Sb}(t_i,l_s)$ between a 2-cycle and a loop if there are two arrows between $i$ and $s$ in $Q_\RT$ (that forms a two-cycle). \end{itemize} \end{lemma} \begin{proof} The first two relations are shown in \cite[Lem.~2.7, cf. Fig.~2]{KQ2}.
-The next two commutation relations follow the same way as the first commutation relation.
+\begin{lemma} The following (higher) braid relations hold in any local flip group $\FT(\RT)$: \begin{itemize} \item $\Co(t_i,t_j)$ between two 2-cycles if there is no arrow between $i$ and $j$ in $Q_\RT$. \item $\Br(t_i,t_j)$ between two 2-cycles if there is exactly 1 arrow between $i$ and $j$ in $Q_\RT$. \item $\Co(l_s,l_r)$ between two loops if there is no arrow between $s$ and $r$ in $Q_\RT$. \item $\Co(t_i,l_s)$ between a 2-cycle and a loop if there is no arrow between $i$ and $s$ in $Q_\RT$. \item $\Br^4(t_i,l_s)$ between a 2-cycle and a loop if there are two arrows between $i$ and $s$ in $Q_\RT$ (that forms a two-cycle). \end{itemize} \end{lemma} \begin{proof} The first two relations are shown in \cite[Lem.~2.7, cf. Fig.~2]{KQ2}.
+The next two commutation relations follow the same way as the first commutation relation, (as the flips are apart).

 We only need to check the last higher braid relation.
-It follows by assembling 2 thin dumbbells and 2 symmetric hexagons as shown in the left picture of \Cref{fig:4hex}.
+It follows by assembling 2 long dumbbells and 2 symmetric hexagons as shown in the left picture of \Cref{fig:decomposition}.
 More precisely, at $\T_s$ in \Cref{fig:Hex,fig:Hex}, we have $l_s=s$ and $t_i=u^2$.
 The corresponding algebraic calculation is:

 \end{proof}